magrilu/magrilu.github.io/_pages/tht.md

 permalink: /tht/
 title: Thesis How to
 nav: false
-description:
+description: On this page you will find useful materials to better set up your thesis work.
+The content is mostly curated by [Prof. Boracchi](https://boracchi.faculty.polimi.it) and it is based on the hints and advices of [Prof. Florian](https://www.floriandaniel.it/students.html) who is kindly acknowledged here.
 ---

-On this page you will find useful materials to better set up your thesis work.
-This content is mostly curated by by [Prof. Boracchi](https://boracchi.faculty.polimi.it) and it is based on the hints and advices of [Prof. Florian](https://www.floriandaniel.it/students.html) who is kindly acknowledged here.

-You can join our [Discord server](https://discord.gg/2C6rt3NBke).

 ## Slides